timofeysie/cypress-cucumber/README.md

 To accomplish this within Cypress we use the [cypress-cucumber-preprocessor](https://github.com/badeball/cypress-cucumber-preprocessor).

+*[Cypress Cucumber Preprocessor](https://www.browserstack.com/guide/cypress-cucumber-preprocessor) is a plugin for the Cypress testing framework that allows you to write end-to-end tests using the Cucumber testing framework‘s Gherkin syntax* created by [Browserstack](https://www.browserstack.com/) which is a company that allows you to test your site or app on *20,000+ real devices* as they claim.

-Tests can be written in [Gherkin Syntax](https://cucumber.io/docs/gherkin/)
+Tests can be written in [Gherkin Syntax](https://cucumber.io/docs/gherkin/) which is part of Cucumber.

 ## Workflow